Skip to main content

 Recursion (RECURSION)

-The recursion operator is an operator that creates a property which sequentially performs two operations:
+The recursion operator creates a property that sequentially performs two operations:

 1. Recursively builds an intermediate property (result) with an additional first parameter (operation number) as follows: